When you enjoy what you do, it can be tough to press pause for a moment.

 Mentioned it a lot on this blog, but a little note: the contents and responsibilities of our lives may look different, and so may our quiet time.
 Yours might be time in prayer as you wake up or cleaning a room while listening to audio.
 We’re not competing.
 Hopefully, we’re growing simultaneously.
 God has no favourites among His beloved children.

-Do you count calories burnt or steps taken on a daily basis?
+Do you make a note to stretch or do you log steps taken on a daily basis?

 Have a home workout routine that you stick to, for the most part?